open-feature/community/technical-guidelines.md

 ### Platform Support Recommendations

-* Efforts should be made to support the usage of OpenFeature libraries on all officially supported (non-EOL) platforms, at a minimum.
+* Efforts should be made to support the usage of OpenFeature libraries on all officially supported (non-EOL) platforms for the library in question (i.e.: a library for Node.js should support all officially supported versions of Node.js).
 * Support should be documented explicitly in the relevant README, and in any implementation-specific tooling (ie: `engine` value in `package.json` or `maven.compiler.target` in `pom.xml`).

 ### Removing Support for Platforms